Rai Bagan: Battle of Samugarh

-Maasir ul Umar states, "When he (Jag Jivan) came to the years of discretion, he acquired a full acquaintance with Persian prose and poetry, and calligraphy.
+Maasir ul Umar states, "When he [Jag Jivan] came to the years of discretion, he acquired a full acquaintance with Persian prose and poetry, and calligraphy.
 He also abandoned the ways of the Deccanis, and led a life like that of the officers of Upper (North) India.
 He conducted himself with honour and dignity, and held Mahor in fief."
 In 1658, prince Aurangzeb rebelled against his father Shah Jahan, when he heard about his illness.
-It was the war of accession in which Aurangzeb fought with his brother Dara Shikoh.
-The Mughal Empire split into two factions.
-One faction was led by Aurangzeb while the other by Dara.
+It was a war of accession in which Aurangzeb fought with his brother Dara Shikoh.
+The Mughal Empire split into two factions, led by Aurangzeb on one side and Dara on the other.
 Since Aurangzeb was Subedar of Deccan, Mansabdars from Deccan sided with him.
-The decisive battle fought between them at Samugarh near Agra.
-The battle was known as Battle of Samugarh.
-ON 28 May 1658, Jag Jivan Rao, son of Maharaja Udaji Ram, died while fighting alongside Aurangzeb.
+They fought the decisive Battle of Samugarh at Samugarh near Agra.
+On 28 May 1658, Jag Jivan Rao, son of Maharaja Udaji Ram, died while fighting alongside Aurangzeb.
 In the family records of Raje Udarams, a letter was found by Shahajahan addressed to Jag Jivan Rao which shows that the family was personally under a threat of destruction by Harchand Rai.
 Shahajahan asked Jag Jivan Rao to be present before him.
 After the battle started, Jag Jivan Rao took the side of Aurangzeb.
 Probably when the news of his death reached, Harchand Rai attacked Mahur.
 Savitribai then retaliated and destroyed the forces of Harchand Rai.
 The courage and valour was recognised by Emperor Aurangzeb.
 He conferred title "Rai Bagan" to the only female warrior of the Mughal Army in those times.